johnnycyberseed/ibm-zk/pages/VSAM.md

-- There are two major parts of VSAM title:: VSAM
+- Virtual Storage Access Method
 - Catalog Management
 	- Q: how is this different than the z/OS "Catalog"?
 - Record Management
 	- see [[Data Set/Type/VSAM]] for Data Set types provided by VSAM -
 - # Core Features
 	- https://chatgpt.com/share/e/687661a1-6f38-8001-a02a-ca93c2df5aa5